sahil-rajput/Simple-Project/README.md

-# Play-Audio
+# Simple Projects
-Play Audio on Browser using JavaScript
+This directory contain some simple Projects.
+This projects based on HTML, JavaScript, SQLite.